 Facet joint hypertrophy is a condition in which the facet joints of the spine become enlarged.
 Facet joints are cartilage-encased hinges that hold adjacent vertebrae together.
 With age, these joints can begin to degenerate and may become inflamed, causing symptoms like pain, stiffness, numbness, reduced mobility, spinal deformities and inability to arch the spine backward.

 Enlargement of facet joints can be caused by multiple factors.
-Rheumatoid arthritis can cause the synovial lining of facet joints to be inflamed and swollen.
-Or, facet joint osteoarthritis means that cartilage on the joints has worn away.
-Once cartilage is gone, the body compensates by growing extra bone on the joints called bone spurs.
+Rheumatoid arthritis can cause the lining of facet joints to become inflamed and swollen.
+Or, the cartilage on the joints can wear away, which is referred to as facet joint osteoarthritis.
+Once the cartilage is gone, the body compensates by growing bony protrusions on the joints called bone spurs.

-The swelling of facet joint hypertrophy can impinge on these neural passageways, forcing the nerves to become constricted.
-This is why symptoms can often be “referred,” which means they appear in places that are far from the site of damage.
-For instance, although you may have facet joint hypertrophy in your lower back, the numbness and pain can extend all the way through the buttocks and legs.
+The swelling of facet joint hypertrophy can press on these nerve passageways, forcing the nerves to become constricted.
+Therefore, symptoms can often be “referred,” which means they appear in places that are far from the site of damage.
+For instance, although you may have facet joint hypertrophy in your lower back, the symptoms can extend all the way through the buttocks and legs.

 If you have been diagnosed with this condition, your doctor may suggest an open spine facet joint surgery to help relieve your symptoms.
 Spinal fusion is one possible procedure.
 This involves a bone graft or implants used to strengthen two or more vertebrae in an attempt to relieve compression and stop the pain.
 You may also consider a laminectomy, which is a procedure that removes obstructing bone mass to widen nerve passageways so that neural compression is lessened.